-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS FOR KFIC INVEST COMPANY (K.S.C.P)

-Report on the Audit of the Consolidated Financial Statements Opinion
+INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDERS OF KUWAIT INVEST COMPANY K.S.C.
+(PUBLIC) Report on the Audit of the Consolidated Financial Statements Opinion

 We have audited the consolidated financial statements of KFIC Invest Company - K.S.C.
-(Public) (formerly "Kuwait Finance and Investment Company - K.S.C.
-(Public)") (the "Parent Company") and its subsidiaries (collectively, the "Group"), which comprise the consolidated statement of financial position as at 31 December 2022, and the consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+(Public) (the "Parent Company") and its subsidiaries (collectively, the "Group"), which comprise the consolidated statement of financial position as at 31 December 2023, and the consolidated statement of income, consolidated statement of comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including material accounting policy information.

-In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2022, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), as adopted by the Central Bank of Kuwait for use by the State of Kuwait.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2023, and its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs), as adopted by the Central Bank of Kuwait for use by the State of Kuwait.